aridepai17/WEB-TEXT-TO-PDF-CONVERTER-CHROME-EXTENSION/README.md

 - Express.js ( For server-side handling )

 ## License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE) - see the LICENSE file for details.